At their July 2011 meeting Toronto City Council voted 41 - 1 to adopt the following motion:

 On the morning of March 31st, Mayor Ford finally revealed the plan he wants to replace Transit City with.
 There are lots of pretty lines on the map.
 But reading the fine print shows suburban Torontonians are the big losers.

-More Broken Promises – McGuinty Fails Toronto Transit this Time
+Our friends at the Pembina Institute have been preparing for the unveiling of More Broken Promises – McGuinty Fails Toronto Transit this Time

 With the release of the Ontario Budget, Premier McGuinty broke an important promise by cutting $4 Billion in funding for Transit City.
 At best, this means a five year delay.
 Most likely however, this cut will kill the Transit City Plan.